 What I used to take my pregnancy silhouette photos

 - This timer clicker button from Amazon for less than $10, which works on tons of camera models all listed in the description on Amazon.

-Update: If you want to do this using your smartphone I would get this bendable tripod that works for any smartphone and download an app called Photo Timer +.
+Update: If you want to do this using your smartphone I would get a smartphone tripod like the one below.
+They clamp on to any smartphone!
+Then download an app called Photo Timer +.
 Photo Timer + allows you to take up to 10 photos and choose the time between each photo so you can readjust your pose many times!
-Huge time saver and money saver if you dont want to buy a big big DSLR camera.
+Huge time saver and money saver if you don’t have a big big DSLR camera.